Trailing return type

 In computer programming, a subroutine (a.k.a. function) will often inform calling code about the result of its computation, by returning a value to that calling code.

 The data type of that value is called the function's return type.

 In the C++ programming language, a function must be declared.

 The C++ function's return type is specified as a part of declaring that function.

-A trailing return type is like a traditional return type, except that it is specified in a different location.
+A trailing return type, a syntax feature available since C++11, is like a traditional return type, except that it is specified in a different location.

 Syntax

 An ordinary return type is specified before the function's name.